 Stop, Listen and Collaborate

-Simon Daykin, Chief Technology Officer UK at Leidos will be speaking on the panel discussion The ethics of technology, managing risks against opportunity on 26th June (day two) of the Public Sector Solutions Expo.
+Simon Daykin, Chief Technology Officer UK at Leidos spoke on the panel discussion The ethics of technology, managing risks against opportunity on 26th June 2019 of the Public Sector Solutions Expo.
 Leidos are also exhibiting at the Public Sector Solutions Expo so join them at stand D4 and find out more.

 Let me tell you a story about a logistics company that implemented a new computer system to streamline their logistics… As part of the update, the programmers had to configure the system to work with the company’s processes but at one point, a programmer noticed something strange…